sashacsy/arca-docs/docs/how-to/theming/customizations.md

     Make sure to save your configuration by clicking the button at the bottom of the Settings page once you're finished changing any hex codes.

 ### Front page Image
 The settings for changing the front page background image in i2 are much more nested than in legacy Islandora.
-Unlike the logo or favicon, the front page image needs to be edited from the Block settings and not the Appearance settings.
+Unlike the logo or favicon, the front page image needs to be edited from a specific Node and not the Appearance settings.

 **Instructions:**

-1. Go to `Structure -> Views -> Frontpage (Content)`.
-Immediately under the header **Displays**, you will see several buttons.
-Go to the one labelled `Front page Block`.
+1. Open the Content menu at `admin/content`.
-    * You can also reach these settings by appending `/admin/structure/views/view/frontpage/edit/block_1` to your base repository URL.
+2. Filter your results to the content type `Block display`.
-2. Scroll down to the Preview section and hover over the default image there.
-Click on the :material-pencil-circle-outline: pencil icon that appears and select `Edit`.
+3. You should find one item there, titled "Front page search content".
+Edit that item.
-3. You will be brought to the Edit page for *Front page search content*.
-Scroll down to *Display Block Images* and remove the existing image with the button on the right.
-Add your new file by clicking `Choose Files`.
-Add a title, which will appear in a tool tip when a user hovers their mouse over the background image, and some alternative text.
-Click save in the top right corner when you're done.
+4. Scroll down to the `Display Block Images` section.
-4. Go to your homepage to confirm that your image has been successfully uploaded.
+5. Remove the existing image, and add your own.
+(Do not attempt to have two images at once.)

 ## Blocks and Menus